POL2078 : Critical International Politics

 |Semester 2 Credit Value:||20|

-The module aims to critically explore the interplay between theory and practice in contemporary global politics with particular focus on the concept of security.
+The module aims to critically explore the interplay between theory and practice in contemporary global politics with particular focus on the concept of “the international”.
 It will analyse the social, political, economic and discursive contexts that give rise to and shape dominant understandings of key global security issues.
-It will then relate these contexts back to the problem-solving and critical theoretical traditions of the discipline of international relations.
+It will then relate these contexts back to the critical theoretical traditions of the discipline of international relations.

 Outline Of Syllabus

 Theory and Practice in Global Politics

 The lectures introduce students to the key social, political, economic, and ideational contexts of international politics.
 In addition they serve to outline and illustrate the principle concepts and theories available to understanding these contexts.